Kiyo in Kyoto

 An anime television series adaptation by J.C.Staff aired worldwide from February 2021 to January 2022 on NHK World, and it was followed by a Japanese broadcast on NHK E from October 2021 to June 2022.
-A live-action series, executive produced, written and directed by Hirokazu Kore-eda for Netflix, premiered in January 2023.
+A live-action series titled in English as The Makanai: Cooking for the Maiko House, executive produced, written and directed by Hirokazu Kore-eda for Netflix, premiered in January 2023.